XpiritCommunityEvents/HOL/settinguprepository.md

 **For this bootcamp, please use the following URL: [https://dev.azure.com/xpirit/TailWindTraders](https://dev.azure.com/xpirit/TailWindTraders)**

-Normally, you would first start with retrieving the URL of the Azure DevOps repository you want to migrate.
-For that you would follow the below steps, that are not required
+Start with retrieving the URL of the Azure DevOps repository you want to migrate.
 1. From your web browser, open the team project for your Azure DevOps organization and choose `Repos`, then `Files`.

 ![get clone uri](https://docs.microsoft.com/en-us/azure/devops/repos/git/media/clone-repo/repos-files.png?view=azure-devops)